steveklabnik/hateoas/README.md

 **THIS CODE IS TERRIBLE AND EXPERIMENTAL!!!!!1 CONSIDER IT A BRAIN DUMP.
 THERE ARE NO TESTS.
 THERE ARE NO COMMENTS.
 THE CODE IS HORRIBLE.
 PLEASE DON'T USE THIS FOR ANYTHING YET.**

+Also, this code is very unstable.
+The released gem does follow links and return data, but I've erased that spike and am re-driving it with tests, so there's zero code on master right now.

 Find out more at [the hateoas homepage][homepage].

 Installing